 - Your passport can be renewed in the U.S. by your home country embassy.

 - Do not work without authorization.
 Work authorization for F-1 students is very limited.

-It is always best to check with the international student coordinator if you have questions about immigration or visa status issues.
+It is always best to check with the International Student Office if you have questions about immigration status or visa issues.

 F-1 status reinstatement

 If you do not comply with F-1 regulations, your F-1 status will be terminated.
-In order to restore your F-1 status, you will have to process a reinstatement.
+To restore your F-1 status, you will have to process a reinstatement.
 There are two ways to reinstate your F-1 status, so discuss your options with the International Student Office before making a decision:

 - Provide financial documents showing sufficient funds to the International Student Office